|

 text munging, I realized it should be written in Perl itself.

-It's significantly slower, but it's much easier to deal with and modify/play
+While it is slower, it's much easier to deal with and modify/play with.

 I found your ePerl implementation very useful.
 Thanks for it.
 I'm